How to Build Credit from Scratch: A Step-by-Step Guide for Young Adults

 4. Keep Your Credit Usage Low

-So if your card has a $500 limit, aim to use no more than $150 at any time.
+For example, if your card has a $500 limit, try to use no more than $150 at any time.
+This shows lenders that you’re responsible with credit and not maxing out your cards.

 5. Don’t Apply for Too Many Cards at Once